 Business Support Administrator

-- To have the ability to plan and co-ordinate own work and meet deadlines.
+- The ability to organise and prioritise work effectively, be flexible and meet deadlines